MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 This release contains the following:

-- New qdk-chem chemistry format conversion tool
+- New `qdk-chem` tool for converting legacy electronic structure problem serialization formats (e.g.: FCIDUMP) to [Broombridge](xref:todo)
 - New synthesis functionality in QuantumLibraries
 - IQ# now allows arguments to %simulate and %estimate
 - New phase display options in IQ#